ShihChu/Predictive-Personas/README.md

 # Predictive-Personas
-Paper: A Simple Guideline to Create Predictive Personas for Target Marketing
+A Simple Guideline to Create Predictive Personas for Target Marketing

-## Data Description

 ## Instruction for running RapidMiner
 | Software Information